tkurtbond/tkurtbond.github.io/pages/roleplaying.rst

 Nobilis
 .......

 `Nobilis` is R. Sean Borgstrom's roleplaying game of Sovereign Powers, the personfications of aspects of reality, such as Pain, Love, Nights, or Books.
 Orignally published by Pharos Press and later in an expanded second edition by `Hogshead
 <http://www.hogshead.demon.co.uk/Nobilis_index.htm>`_, the second
-edition is now now published by `Guardians of Order
-<http://www.guardiansorder.com/>`_, which hopes to publish additional
-supplements for it in the future.
+edition is now now published by `Guardians of Order`_, which hopes to publish additional supplements for it in the future.

 Savage Worlds
 .............